 In addition to the advantages seen with Medicaid eligibility, there are additional benefits of irrevocable funeral trusts.
 One benefit is that you are not required to commit to any particular funeral home.
 The reality is, funeral homes can go out of business like anyone else.
 If you paid your money directly to that funeral home, you have lost your money.
 There is no surefire way to predict whether your local funeral home will still be around after you pass away.
 A funeral trust also relieves the need to plan all of the details of the funeral ahead of time.
 This may relieve you and your family of a huge burden that many would dread having to carry.
 However, the specifics can be included in the trust agreement, if that is what you desire to do.

-If you have questions regarding funeral trusts, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding funeral trusts, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018